-Communication is the key to success, so let's take a look at what companies should be looking for in their document transfer solutions.
+Communication is the key to success, so let’s take a look at what companies should be looking for in their document transfer solutions, especially when it comes to fax.

 Smartphones are one of the most disruptive technologies of the 21st century.
 These incredible little devices allow people to access the awesome power of the internet regardless of where they are or what they’re doing.
 What’s more, this ability to connect hasn’t been lost on the general public.
 According to the Pew Research Center, 68 percent of adults in the U.S. own a smartphone.
 On top of this, it looks like this trend is only going to continue into the future, as the ownership rate for those between 18 and 29 was 83 percent.